Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 ##### Treasure

 Urwin carries the key to the locked iron strongbox.
 The lock can be picked with thieves' tools and a successful DC 20 Dexterity check.
 The box contains a sack of 150 ep (each coin bearing the profiled visage of [[4.
-World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]]), six pieces of jewelry (worth 250 gp each), and three potions of healing.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]]), six pieces of jewelry (worth 250 gp each), and three [[5.
+Mechanics/Items/Potion Of Healing.md\|potions of healing]].

 #### Fortunes of Ravenloft